GatorShan/Tragopogon-Inflorescence-RNA-seq-Analysis/Annotation/CyMira_annotation/README.md

 # Identify orthologous pairs that are organelle-targeted and have direct cytonuclear interactions

 [CyMIRA](http://cymira.colostate.edu/) is a detailed classification of genes involved in cytonuclear interactions in Arabidopsis thaliana.
-The AGI identifier of certain groups of genes (either organelle-targeting or showing direct cytonuclear interaction) are download from the [here](http://cymira.colostate.edu/).
+The AGI identifier of certain groups of genes (either organelle-targeting or showing direct cytonuclear interaction) are download from [here](http://cymira.colostate.edu/).
 The associated fasta files are obtained through bulk download on [TAIR](https://www.arabidopsis.org/tools/bulk/sequences/index.jsp) (Dataset: Araport 11 transcripts; get one sequence per locus).

 ## 1. Extract SuperTranscript fasta files (from Tdu) for those 4,957 (typo: should be 4,975) orthologous pairs used in homeolog-specific expression comparison between Tms and Tml